cany748/awg-easy/docs/content/index.md

 ## About

-`awg-easy` is the easiest way to run WireGuard VPN + Web-based Admin UI.
+`awg-easy` is the easiest way to run AmneziaWG VPN + Web-based Admin UI.

 ## Contents